EN JP

 Main Investigation Items and Checking Contents

-Employment Contracts Existence of Discrepancies in Working Conditions
+Employment Contracts Discrepancies in working conditions

-Exercise of Rights Existence of Grievance Handling Channels
+Exercise of Rights Grievance mechanisms

 Living Environment